Scenes in the Square: Later additions

-On 30 September 2020, a statue of Harry Potter riding a Nimbus 2000 was installed, becoming the ninth statue in the exhibition.
-The scene was taken from Harry Potter and the Philosopher's Stone which had its world premiere in Leicester Square in 2001.
+On 30 September 2020, a statue of Harry Potter riding a Nimbus 2000 broomstick was installed, becoming the ninth statue in the display.
+The scene was taken from Harry Potter and the Philosopher's Stone, which had its world premiere in Leicester Square in 2001.
 Around the same time Westminster council extended permission for the statues to remain in the square until at least July 2023.
-In June 2021, a statue of the Iron Throne from HBO TV series Game of Thrones was unveiled to mark 10 years since the release of the first episode.
+In June 2021, a statue of the Iron Throne from the HBO TV series Game of Thrones was unveiled to mark 10 years since the release of the first episode.

 In July 2021, the statue of Bugs Bunny was modified with a basketball and backboard.
-The purpose of this was to mark the 16 July release of Space Jam: A New Legacy in which the character is part of a basketball team.
+The purpose of this was to mark the 16 July release of Space Jam: A New Legacy, in which the character is part of a basketball team.
 The backboard features a QR code to unlock online content on social media.

 In December 2021 a statue of Clifford the Big Red Dog was installed ahead of the release of the film of the same name.
 The statue featured links to pages where visitors can donate to Battersea Dogs & Cats Home.
 It took a team of 15 people three months to create the sculpture in bronze.
 It is the largest sculpture in the series, measuring 3 m long and 2 m high and weighing 600 kg.

+A statue of Harrison Ford's character Indiana Jones in a pose from Raiders of the Lost Ark (1981) was unveiled on the north terrace of the square in June 2023.

+A statue of Daniel Kaluuya was unveiled in October 2024, in a pose taken from the film Get Out.

+A statue of Bridget Jones was unveiled in November 2025.